kjasmin9/Life4137/part_1/README_pt1.md

 ## Modify_fasta_headers_2.R

 In RStudio: ```Modify_fasta_headers_2.R```
-Modify headers of all .fas files present in output directory from process_fasta.sh This code allows for the fasta file identifiers to be compatible with makeblastdb the input is a directory containing fasta files.
+Modify headers of all .fas files present in the output directory from process_fasta.sh This code allows for the fasta file identifiers to be compatible with makeblastdb the input is a directory containing fasta files.
 Usage: modify paths in the script